 Writing for a 6-3 majority, Justice Sandra Day O’Connor explained the balance between the First Amendment and copyright laws.
 The First Amendment protects the dissemination of information, whereas copyright laws protect the expression of authors for the purpose of encouraging them to create and disseminate more works for the benefit of society.
 She observed that “the Framers intended copyright itself to be the engine of free expression.

-Fair use unclear when dealt with unpublished works
+Fair use unclear when dealing with unpublished works

 The opinion did not analyze all of the fair use factors as enumerated in the Copyright Act of 1976.
 Rather, the Court held that the unpublished nature of the original material “is ‘a key, though not necessarily determinative, factor’ tending to negate a defense of fair use.”
 O’Connor wrote, “Under ordinary circumstances, the author’s right to control the first public appearance of his undisseminated expression will outweigh a claim of fair use.”